 Folders and Collections

-You can also enable the Debugging Tools in the Settings and then you will be able to check that the hierarchy of collections, the hierarchy of keywords and other things.
-All this data can be used by other plugins and themes through the WP/LR Sync API.
+You can also enable the Debugging Tools in the Settings.
+Then you will be able to check the hierarchy of collections but also the hierarchy of keywords and other things.
+All this data can be consumed by other plugins and themes through the WP/LR Sync API.